 - Hot Air Balloon USD$163.00

 Home to the Dallas Cowboys football team, oil millionaires, rich ranchers and a famous soap opera, Dallas doesn’t do things by halves.
 The “Big D” dishes up big attitude.

-You’ll get your bearings as your Tour Manager shows the group some of downtown Dallas’ core spots.
+You’ll get your bearings as your Trip Manager shows the group some of downtown Dallas’ core spots.
 Then there’s time to get out there among the city slickers and pound the pavements for a first taste of the Lone Star State’s famous city.

 With a day to discover why things are bigger and better in Texas, you’ll get a real feel for this fast moving city.

 This morning, get the low down on one of Dallas’ darkest moments at the Sixth Floor Museum.
-Learn about the background on JKF’s life and assassination and even stand in the “gunman’s nest” (from where Lee Harvey Oswald is believed to have taken aim).
+Learn about the background on JFK’s life and assassination and even stand in the “gunman’s nest” (from where Lee Harvey Oswald is believed to have taken aim).

 In your free time, chalk up a local experience and move around at your own pace on the city’s easy public transport.
 Check out where Dallas’ elite shop at the landmark Neiman Marcus – an upscale department store complete with 6 stories of luxury items.
 For something different, head to Deep Ellum, a neighborhood packed with funky clothing stores, up-and-coming galleries and loads of affordable restaurants.

 Later, we visit Fort Worth and its historic stockyards.
 Pick up some cowboy boots and keep an eye out for the Texas long-horn steer.

 - Visit the infamous John F. Kennedy Sixth Floor Museum

 - Visit Fort Worth Stockyards